wuzixiao/ARTS/Learning-Fp-with-F#.md

 In the class, he talked about Map, Functor patterns, I didn't fully follow him.
 I will dig them more later.
 And some other topics I am interested in

-* How Fp do I/O?
+* How Fp deal with I/O?
 * What is design pattern in Fp?
 *
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTE2MTQ0MTkwMDYsLTc2Nzg3OTE4MiwxND
+eyJoaXN0b3J5IjpbMjI3MjI5OTczLC03Njc4NzkxODIsMTQ5OD
-k4Nzg4NDMyLDEwNjg5MDY4MDUsLTE2NTIxODk2NTBdfQ==
+c4ODQzMiwxMDY4OTA2ODA1LC0xNjUyMTg5NjUwXX0=
 -->